Kingsbury (band)

 Kingsbury are an Orlando-based psychedelic indie rock band, signed to Post Records.
-Their music has melodic, discordant and ambient elements.

 History

 Kingsbury formed in 2003 in Orlando, Florida when songwriter Bruce Reed met bass player Mark Freeman and drummer T.J.
 Burke.
 Reed had recorded a number of songs on a four-track machine.
-In December 2003 guitarist Nick Sanders and keyboardist Riley Anderson also joined the band.
+In December 2003, guitarist Nick Sanders and keyboardist Riley Anderson also joined the band.

-In early 2004, the band release their first record, a 4-song EP called This Place is Coming Down.
+In early 2004, the band released their first record, a 4-song EP called This Place is Coming Down.
 The band started playing shows in and around Central Florida, then in other parts of Florida.
 This Place is Coming Down received positive reviews from several media outlets.
-Lost at Sea Magazine said that "This Place is Coming Down not only introduces a band with real great potential, but one that is already writing mature interesting music."
-Delusions of Adequacy said that "This Place is Coming Down is a strong achievement from a talented group of musicians looking to break their way into the often tumultuous indie-rock scene."
+Lost at Sea Magazine said “This Place is Coming Down not only introduces a band with real great potential, but one that is already writing mature interesting music.”
+Delusions of Adequacy said "This Place is Coming Down is a strong achievement from a talented group of musicians looking to break their way into the often tumultuous indie-rock scene."

-In August 2004, Kingsbury began their first tour, focusing on the Southeast United States.
+In August 2004, Kingsbury began their first tour, focusing on the Southeastern United States.

-In 2005, Kingsbury released their second EP The Open Sea.
+In 2005, Kingsbury released their second EP, The Open Sea.

 Kingsbury completed two tours in the summer of 2005 in support of The Great Compromise, the first tour focusing on the Southeast U.S. and the second covering the Northeast and west to Chicago.